 The high-quality liquid assets (HQLA) include only those with a high potential to be converted easily and quickly into cash (in times of distress).

 HQLA are cash or assets that can be converted into cash quickly through sales (or by being pledged as collateral) with no significant loss of value.

-A liquid asset can be included in the stock of HQLA if it is unencumbered, meets minimum liquidity criteria and its operational factors demonstrate that it can be disposed off to generate liquidity when needed.
+A liquid asset can be included in the stock of HQLA if it is unencumbered, meets minimum liquidity criteria and its operational factors demonstrate that it can be disposed of to generate liquidity when needed.

-The HQLA group includes Level 1 assets, which can be included without limit, and Level 2 assets, which cannot exceed 40% of the liquidity reserve.
+There are Level 1 assets, which can be included without limit, and Level 2 assets, which cannot exceed 40% of the liquidity reserve.

-Level 2 assets are themselves subdivided into Level 2A assets, whose value is subject to a 15% haircut, and Level 2B assets, which are subject to higher haircuts but cannot exceed 15% of the stock of HQLA.
+Level 2 assets have themselves subdivided into Level 2A assets, whose value is subject to a 15% haircut, and Level 2B assets, which are subject to higher haircuts but cannot exceed 15% of the stock of HQLA.

 - Level 1 Assets: These are the highest-quality liquid assets, with no or minimal haircuts (discounts applied to the market value of the assets).
 Level 1 assets include cash, central bank reserves, and certain government bonds issued by countries with a strong credit rating.
 These assets can be easily converted into cash with minimal price impact.